 Your age (and the age of your egg supply) has a big impact on your chances of getting pregnant and having a healthy baby.
 From your mid-30s into your 40s, your chance of pregnancy with your own eggs decreases, and your risk of miscarriage increases.

-Ovulation problems (not including those related to advanced age) are the most successfully treated cause of infertility.
+Ovulation problems (except those related to age) are the most successfully treated cause of infertility.
 But problems with the fallopian tubes can be harder to treat.

-The success of treating other causes of infertility depends heavily upon the type and severity of the problem.
+The success of treating other causes depends on the type of problem and how severe it is.

-Some couples complete many cycles of infertility treatment before they conceive or before they and their doctor decide that the treatment has failed.
-Before you start any treatment for infertility, discuss it with your doctor and decide how much time and money you are willing to spend.
+Some people complete many cycles of infertility treatment before they conceive or decide that treatment has failed.
+Before you start treatment, talk to your doctor and decide how much time and money you are willing to spend.